waf/waf.github.com/content/pushing-database-changes-to-the-web-with-datomic.rst

 We're going to focus on one aspect of Datomic in this post: the `Transaction Report Queue`_, and how we can use it to push database changes to a web client using websockets.
 We'll assume some basic Clojure web application experience.

 At this point, most blog posts would explain that the web is becomingly increasingly real-time, that users expect this sort of thing, yadda yadda.
-Instead, let's jump right into what we're building.
-Hover over or tap the image for a demo:
+Instead, let's jump right into what we're building -- a simple "connected users" application:

-.. class:: freezeframe
 .. image:: /img/datomic-pushing-changes-demo.gif
     :width: 100%